stephband/dom/README.md

 ##### `.closest(selector, node)`

-Returns the node itself, or the closest ancestor that matches `selector`.
+Returns the node itself or the closest ancestor that matches `selector`.
+If no match is found, returns `undefined`.

 #### Style